 What is the takeaway?
 The only way to address continued under-employment among US born workers is to increase STEM spending in high schools and increase spending for technical and vocational skills post high-school.
 Spending $22 billion on the Mexican border wall will not solve this problem.
 Spending $22 billion on 220 technical colleges ($100 million each) would be an excellent use of funds.

-During the campaign, Trump relentlessly bashed the North American Free Trade Association (NAFTA), the Trans-Pacific Partnership (TPP) and China ("currency manipulators".)
+During the campaign, the President relentlessly bashed the North American Free Trade Association (NAFTA), the Trans-Pacific Partnership (TPP) and China ("currency manipulators".)

 The TPP was a free trade agreement creating multi-lateral relationships between Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore, the United States and Vietnam, but notably excluded China.
 The agreement removed trade tariffs between signatories, established minimum standards for environmental, financial and labor regulations, blocked both human and wildlife trafficking.
 US exports were expected to gain $305 billion by 2025, increase the income of American workers by $77 billion.